You Don’t Have to Be Family to Face Domestic Assault Case Procedure

 Aggravated assault can be charged if simple assault is committed and there is serious bodily injury or a deadly weapon was used or shown to the victim during the commission of the crime.

-Domestic Assault Involving Family or Household Members in Fort Worth
+Assault with Family or Household Members in Texas

 In Texas, family violence is defined as violence between those related by affinity (such as marriage) or blood, including: